Sangria with Fireball blends white wine, apple cider, and Fireball whisky with fresh fruits for a warm, festive drink.

 Instructions

-Add the apple slices, orange slices, whole cranberries and cinnamon sticks to a large pitcher (at least 90-ounce capacity).
+Add the apple slices, orange slices, whole cranberries, and cinnamon sticks to a large pitcher.
+You want at least a 90-ounce capacity pitcher.

-Pour the apple cider, white wine, and Fireball over the fruit, then stir to combine.
+Pour the apple cider, white wine, and Fireball over the fruit.
+Stir to combine.

 Refrigerate for at least 2 hours or up to overnight.

-Stir in the ginger ale just before serving.
+Stir in the ginger ale just before you are serving.

 Fill a stemless wine glass with ice, add a few slices of fruit, and pour in about 1 to 1 ½ cups of sangria.
 You can remove the cinnamon sticks from the pitcher before serving if desired and use them to garnish some of the serving glasses.